TylerLo416/CSE110Week1Lab/index.md

 - [ ] eat vegetables and gain a bit of weight <sub>(which are contradictory goals, i know)</sub>

 <sup>(If you read this and are worried about me, please don't be, I tried to keep this as unfiltered as possible to have fun with it)</sup>

-Also, here's a photo I asked chatGPT to randomly generate for me that I thought was pretty cool
+Also, here's a photo I asked chatGPT to randomly generate for me that I thought was pretty cool.
 ![chatGPTRandomPhoto](openaiRandomPhoto.PNG)